thesentinella/haproxyconf/README.md

     sudo systemctl restart keepalived

-3. Global Failover

-    For DNS-based failover, follow the instructions in global_failover/dns_failover.md.
-    For global VIP configuration, refer to global_failover/global_vip_guide.md.

 ## Testing the Configuration

     Local Failover: Shut down one HAProxy node in a site and verify that traffic is redirected to the backup node using the local VIP.
     Site-Wide Failover: Simulate a complete site failure by shutting down all nodes in one site.
-Confirm traffic is redirected to the second site via DNS or global VIP.
+Confirm traffic is redirected to the second site via global VIP.

 ### Contributing